aws/aws-fpga/hdk/cl/examples/README.md

 ```
 To install the AWS CLI, please follow the instructions here: (http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 ```
-    $ aws configure         # to set your credentials (found in your console.aws.amazon.com page) and region (us-east-1)
+    $ aws configure         # to set your credentials (found in your console.aws.amazon.com page) and instance region (us-east-1, us-west-2 or eu-west-1)
 ```

 ### 5. Load the AFI